alexpghayes/hayeslib/README.md

 This is not what I think a R package should look like.
 At some point this I will turn the code here into well documented and tested functions.
 It's probably gonna be a while.

-See the Issues tab if to see what I think this package should look like.
+See the Issues tab to see what I think this package should look like.

 Installation
 ------------